warenbe/WebSocketListener/README.md

 - Logging via abstract ILogger
 - No additional dependencies (ServiceModel, TPL Dataflow)
 - New Headers<HeadersT> collections with fast access to known headers
-- custom BufferManager, and use of BufferManager in all operations with buffers
+- Custom BufferManager, and use of BufferManager in all operations with buffers
-- More unit-tests
 - WebSocketListener can now listen multiple endpoints from different transports
 - Pings now processed in batches or could be manually batched and sent (WebSocket.PingAsync)
 - WebSocketMessageWriteStream now can be gracefully closed with CloseAsync()
 - Tested to work under load
+- More unit-tests

 Lost Features:
-- UWP target platform
+- UWP target platform (netstandard1.3 is added instead)
-- Sync API on WebSocket and Streams
+- synchronous IO methods on WebSocket and Streams (Write/Read/Close)
-- Cookies collection on WebSocketHttpRequest (class is not removed)
+- Cookies collection on WebSocketHttpRequest (class is still there)
-- Removed potentially dangerous feature 'RemoveBOM' on WSWriteStream.Write.
-Refactored default WriteStringAsync(), ReadStringAsync methods to use UTF-8 without BOM
+- Removed potentially dangerous feature 'RemoveBOM' on WSWriteStream.Write and refactored WriteStringAsync(), ReadStringAsync methods to use UTF-8 without BOM

 Known Problems:
-- WebSocketDeflateStream uses sync Stream methods, it should be rewritten to fully support async operations
+- WebSocketDeflateStream uses sync Stream methods, it should be rewritten to fully support async operations.
-- Mono can't handle IPv6 Dual Mode sockets properly (exception in Socket.RemoteEndPoint and Socket.LocalEndPoint)
+- Mono can't handle IPv6 Dual Mode sockets properly (exception in Socket.RemoteEndPoint and Socket.LocalEndPoint).

 ### Quickstart